smapiot/piral-cli-vite/packages/piral-cli-vite/README.md

 ### Customizing

-If you want to customize the given config (e.g., to add more plugins) then create a file *vite.config.js* in your root directory.
+If you want to customize the given config (e.g., to add more plugins) then create a file *vite.config.js* (or anything else accepted by Vite, e.g., *vite.config.ts*) in your root directory.

 In the most trivial version the file looks as follows: